apollographql/apollo/docs/source/tutorial/schema.md

 }
 ```

-Both the `bookTrip` and `cancelTrip` mutations take a `launchId` as an argument and return a `TripUpdateResponse`.
+Both the `bookTrips` and `cancelTrip` mutations take a `launchId` as an argument and return a `TripUpdateResponse`.
 The return type for your GraphQL mutation is completely up to you, but we recommend defining a special response type to ensure a proper response is returned back to the client.
 In a larger project, you might abstract this type into an interface, but for now, we're going to define `TripUpdateResponse`:

 _src/schema.js_